Godot™ engine ports for Nintendo Switch™ and Nintendo Switch™ 2, maintained by RAWRLAB Games

 · Did RAWRLAB Games create this port?

 No. As it was stated in the announcement, this port is “co-authored by multiple members of the forums on the Nintendo Developer Portal”.
-We are just one of its contributors.
+We are just one of its core contributors and its main maintaner.

 Well, not exactly.
 This port just solves one piece of a 10-piece puzzle.
 Porting a game to a gaming console requires a lot of work and knowledge about the platform to optimize it and comply with its requirements.